Hunt2behunter/privilege-escalation/README.md

-# privilege-escalation
+# Privilege Escalation
-Linux and windows privilege escalations
+Linux and windows privilege escalations all are available in one place